Middle-aged, unemployed, single and my money spent, I’m an utter failure in comparison to many of my college peers.

 Meanwhile, the rest of us remain uncelebrated, absent from the public eye, not courted by private bankers, nosy paparazzi, respected charities, luxury real estate agents or art auction houses.

 Post-graduate achievement is usually measured in degrees earned and awarded, class rankings, corporate titles, magazine covers and social media popularity, and money made.
 At elite institutions’ alumni gatherings, the bar for storytelling is set high, with summary biographies of our most luminous graduates shared in hushed murmurs.
 How can we compare ourselves to our peers’ stupendously visible achievements and not think ourselves failures?
-Those best stories and legends are rarely about success or failure; they’re about us, just as we were.

 In the 1800s, Danish philosopher Søren Kierkegaard addressed the same question with his own story: “The Lily in the Field and the Bird of the Air.”